herajda/codedu/docs/specification.md

 # code-grader: specification of the idea

-I want to create an easily to self-host software "code-grader" designed to automatically evaluate and grade coding assignments or projects.
+I want to create an easy-to-self-host software "code-grader" designed to automatically evaluate and grade coding assignments or projects.
 It aims to streamline the process of code assessment.
-A huge inspiration would be our MFF's [ReCodEx](https://github.com/ReCodEx).
+A major inspiration is MFF's [ReCodEx](https://github.com/ReCodEx).

-To keep things on the simpler side, the code-grader will grade only Python scripts.
-This could be easily extended in the future.
+To simplify, the code-grader will grade only Python scripts.
+This functionality could be easily extended in the future.

 ### Overview of the program